cristianprofile/spring-boot-mvc-kotlin-crud/README.md

 - Use Spring data jpa H2 in memory Database
 - Use mapping between layers using (https://stackoverflow.com/questions/39199426/better-way-to-map-kotlin-data-objects-to-data-objects)
 - Create integration test layer using mockmvc and rest template
+- Test when "pattern matching" and Enum classes with static methods using companion object